A Brief Overview

 Initially I had thought that the many different cultures evidenced as practicing the Religion of the Sun in some form had done so independently of one another.
 In my research, I had come across many similarities between the symbols of ancient cultures (even though they were never meant to have had any contact with one another), and had put this down to people within these ancient cultures coming upon the same spiritual knowledge through mystical experience and encoding it using the same symbols.

-Months later, Mark and I released an updated edition of our eBook, which was now in paperback, to include a chapter titled ‘The Lost Civilization of the Sun’ in which we shared our findings on this lost civilization.
-Since then, I’ve read the works of authors such as Thor Heyerdahl, Graham Hancock, Dr David Frawley, and Gordon Kennedy, whose research has confirmed and added detail to what we had first realized in 2016 about the existence of such a lost civilization.
+Months later, Mark and I released an updated edition of our book to include a chapter titled ‘The Lost Civilization of the Sun’ in which we shared my findings on this lost civilization.
+My research on it eventually expanded so much it became the basis of my book The Ancient Religion of the Sun.

 What I present in my videos is based on our findings and supported by my own ongoing research.
 I also draw upon the research of other authors who have presented their own findings on lost civilizations, and whose work I admire and acknowledge.
 I have done so under the title “Sakro Sawel.”
 This is another term Mark and I put together, this time by looking through online dictionaries of reconstructed Proto-Indo-European words.
 “Sakro” means sacred, and “Sawel” means sun in the ancient Proto-Indo-European language—we joined these words together to create Sakro Sawel (meaning “sacred sun”), the name for the YouTube Channel and website I use.